 I won’t go over the questions they might ask, as they can change frequently.
 However, here are some tips to help you ace the EPIK Skype interview (and other interviews):

-Sit up straight and smile at the inerviewer
+- Sit up straight and smile at the interviewer

 If you’ve prepared all this before the interview, and stayed calm and professional during the interview, you’ll do fine.
 Your interviewer will have read your application form, so make sure you know what you wrote and try to include extra information that shows why you’re good for EPIK.